gavr-games/kingdom-g/README.md

 Once you have all of those installed you should:
 - Checkout latest Lords code from GitHub.
 You should see `docker-compose.yml` file in the root defining all services.
 - cd to project's root folder and run `docker-compose build`.
 It will build all Dockerfiles and create images for containers.
+- run `docker-compose run --rm ui yarn install` to install all ui libraries.
+Do it after every pull.
 - run `docker-compose up -d` to start all services.
 - Now you should have a running set of docker containers.
 Check all of them are working using `docker-compose ps` command.
 The game should be available via https://kingdom-g.localhost